ASCOMInitiative/alpyca/docs/source/faq.rst

     [A] The Dome interface does not provide for this, as it requires current pointing information from the mount/telescope, as well as mount configuration and measurements.
 This is a composite task requiring information about two devices, and is thus out of scope for a Dome device by itself.
-Thus your application is responsible for transforming the telescope alt/az to the alt/az needed for the dome.
+Your application is responsible for transforming the telescope alt/az to the alt/az needed for the dome.

     There are, however, a few integrated/combined telescope/mount/dome control systems (COMSOFT